shivannis/xandr-docs-public/xandr-docs/articles/curate/transactional-reporting-options.md

 ---
-title: Transactional Reporting Options
+title: Microsoft Curate - Transactional Reporting Options
 description: This article offers reporting options for clients who need to go beyond the capabilities exposed by Curate. ms.date: 11/15/2023
 ---

-# Transactional reporting options
+# Microsoft Curate - Transactional reporting options

 This page describes a number of reporting options for clients who need to go beyond the capabilities exposed by Curate.
 The reporting options described below can be used for: